Little Pine First Nation: Developments and projects today

 Developmental projects include the Little Pine First Nation Racetrack, the Little Pine First Nation Cattle Venture, and a gas and convenience store.
 The band’s facilities include the Little Pine Health Clinic and Medical Taxis, the Elders’ Hall, the Chief Little Pine School, a band office, the Royal Canadian Mounted Police detachment (two constables working and residing on the reserve), and the Little Pine Daycare.

 Governance

-Elected in 2021, the current Chief of the Little Pine First Nation is Donald Ironchild.
-The governing body or the councilors, consists of Russell Bearsears, Matthew Frank, Lawrence Kennedy, Roland Pete, and Lisa Sapp.
+Elected in November 2025, the current Chief of the Little Pine First Nation is Dayton Bull.
+The governing body or the councilors, consists of Russell Bearsears, Kirsten Kahmahkotayo, Michael Achakus, Curtis Bear, and Myron Checkosis.
 The membership authority is the Section 11 Band, and the Election System is a custom electoral system.

 This electoral system used to select a Chief and councillors can be done either under the Indian Act election system, the First Nations Elections Act, a custom system, or under the provisions of a self governing agreement.
 In this case, the Chief and councillors serve four year terms, from 2021 to 2025.
 Precisely, they were elected on November 27, 2021 and their expiry date is November 26, 2025.